xstreamworship/chi-fw-arduino-sketches/usb-mcu/README.md

 Alternately use ISP (such as USB ASP, etc) with avrdude to program.
 With correct programmer selected using AVRDUDE_PROGRAMMER variable in makefile, you can programn it by invoking "make program".
 May need to prefix with 'sudo' for access permission to the programmer (Linux).

+Chi has a 6 pin ISP header on the Arduino shield connected to the USB MCU.
+With top panel flipped up (opened), top right pin is ground.
+From that, can determine orientation of the ISP programmer.
+And jumper as shown 'VVV' below when programming the Arduino.
+    VVV
+  o o-x--- Gnd
+  o o o

 Check that the board enumerates as either "Arduino Uno" or "Arduino Mega 2560".
 Test by uploading a new Arduino sketch from the Arduino IDE.

 Other firmware (main-mcu and aux-mcu) are Arduino sketches.